open-rmf/rmf-web/.github/pull_request_template.md

 ## What's new

 <!-- NOTE: Pull request title should be "<package>: <summary>", if the PR affects multiple
-  packages, use the main package that it affects -->
+  packages, use the main package that it affects.
+If the PR does not target any specific packages, use general tags like "ci" or "versioning". -->

 <!-- uncomment the next line if this PR fixes an issue -->
 <!-- fixes #<issue-id> -->